erajasekar/erajasekar.github.io/_posts/2018-12-24-how-to-embed-code-in-medium-blog.md

-Doculet automatically adds required metadata and converts your code to AsciiDoc format.
+Doculet automatically adds required source code metadata and converts your code to AsciiDoc format.

 ## Using Doculet editor

-You can edit document in the editor using AsciiDoc format and see live preview.
+In Doculet Editor, you can edit code in left side and see live preview in right side.
+You should see AsciiDoc format for editing.
 AsciiDoc format is very similiar to Markdown language and most of the markdown syntax as is works with AsciiDoc.

 You can simply include source code like this: